Eni cutbacks bring welcome relief to Europe's oil refiners

 The Gela refinery, where Eni has earmarked 2.2 billion euros of spending, will be transformed into a green bio-refinery, while other assets may be converted into storage facilities.

-Eni's aggressive capacity cut could help change the fortunes of independent Italian rivals Saras (SRS.MI), partly controlled by Russia's Rosneft (ROSN.MM), and Api, analysts said.
+Eni's aggressive capacity cut could help change the fortunes of independent Italian rivals Saras, partly controlled by Russia's Rosneft, and Api, analysts said.

 HEADCOUNT